 THE ENCHANTED CARRIAGE

-who is a lamp of the Enchanted Carriage
+who is the lamp of the Enchanted Carriage

 I swear, that I don’t lie,